StochasticBiology/polyomino-evolution/README.md

 Requirements: C, R with `ggplot2` , Bash for the wrapper script

-`sim-poly-blend.c` is the workhorse code.
+`run-blend.sh` is wrapper code, which compiles and runs a set of experiments in Bash

+`sim-poly-blend.c` wraps an individual experiment.
 It takes command-line arguments (with defaults):
 * `--directed 1` (directed evolution?
 0 no, 1 size-based fitness, -1 random fitness)
 * `--npar 10` (number of individuals in evolutionary population)
 * `--mut 0.1000` (mutation rate per genome bit)